-A \$900 million 12-month revolving senior unsecured line of credit.
-Interest on the line of credit is based on prevailing short-term market rates.
-The credit line matures on March 21, 2023, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 91 days prior to the expiration date.
-At April 30, 2022, \$762.0 million was outstanding on the line of credit.
+A \$1.2 billion 31-day evergreen revolving senior unsecured line of credit.
+Interest on the line of credit is based on Daily Simple Secured Overnight Financing Rate (SOFR) plus applicable margin.
+The credit line matures on March 20, 2024, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 91 days prior to the expiration date.
+At April 30, 2023, \$545.0 million was outstanding on the line of credit.

 A \$500 million 12-month revolving senior unsecured line of credit.
-Interest on the line of credit is based on prevailing short-term market rates.
-The credit line matures on March 21, 2023, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 91 days prior to the expiration date.
-At April 30, 2022, \$201.0 million was outstanding on the line of credit.
+Interest on the line of credit is based on Daily Simple SOFR plus applicable margin.
+The credit line matures on March 20, 2024, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 91 days prior to the expiration date.
+At April 30, 2023, \$123.0 million was outstanding on the line of credit.

 A \$1.5 billion overnight overdraft line of credit.
-Interest on the line of credit is based on prevailing shortterm market rates.
+Interest on the line of credit is based on Daily Simple SOFR plus applicable margin.
 The Bank of Nova Scotia reserves the right to withdraw the line with 91 days prior written notice.
-At April 30, 2022, \$1.5 billion was outstanding on the line of credit.
+At April 30, 2023, no borrowings were outstanding on the line of credit.

-A \$1.5 billion 31 day evergreen revolving senior unsecured line of credit.
-Interest on the line of credit is based on prevailing short-term market rates.
-The credit line matures on June 25, 2022, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 60 days prior to the expiration date.
-At April 30, 2022, \$10.0 million was outstanding on the line of credit.
+A \$1.5 billion 31-day evergreen revolving senior unsecured line of credit.
+Interest on the line of credit is based on Daily Simple SOFR plus applicable margin.
+The credit line matures on June 25, 2023, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 60 days prior to the expiration date (See Note 14).
+At April 30, 2023, no borrowings were outstanding on the line of credit.

 A CAD\$100 million 12-month revolving senior unsecured line of credit.
-Interest on the line of credit is based on prevailing short-term market rates.
-The credit line matures on August 6, 2022 if The Bank of Nova Scotia gives written notice of termination at least 60 days prior to the expiration, otherwise the term of the Agreement shall automatically renew for an additional 364 days.
-At April 30, 2022, \$14.8 million was outstanding on the line of credit.
+Interest on the line of credit is based on three-month Canadian Dollar Offered Rate (CDOR).
+The credit line matures on August 5, 2023 if The Bank of Nova Scotia gives written notice of termination at least 60 days prior to the expiration, otherwise the term of the Agreement shall automatically renew for an additional 364 days (See Note 14).
+At April 30, 2023, no borrowings were outstanding on the line of credit.